doprause/svelte-formifier/README.md

     },
 });
 ```

+> [!NOTE]
+> Since all validations are run just before submitting the form by default, you don't have to set the `onsubmit` trigger explicitely.

 For advanced use cases, e.g. when different validation schemas shall be used for different triggers, the validation schemas can be assigned to the respective trigger properties for full customization of the validation flow.